mrfiskare/cypress-cucumber-bdd/README.md

 ## Cucumber Expressions

-It is possible to is [regular expressions](https://github.com/cucumber/cucumber-expressions#readme) for Cucumber tests.
+It is possible to use [regular expressions](https://github.com/cucumber/cucumber-expressions#readme) and parameters with Cucumber tests.